Doctorate in Clinical Psychology

 The Programme Team aims to facilitate the development of Clinical Psychologists for the NHS who:

 The College is based in very attractive surroundings just outside the M25 to the west of London in Surrey.
 Access by public transport is good (College Bus during term-times or 15 minute walk to Egham Station, 40 minutes to Waterloo).
 The College also has a central London base, in Bedford Square, which is available for trainees and staff to use.

 Approximately half of trainee time on the Programme is spent on placement in the North London region.
 Approximately one fifth of trainee time is spent at College.
 The remainder of time is for private study and research.

 We are interested in graduate applicants with a good academic record and a minimum 2:1 degree in psychology.
 If NHS candidates have a 2:1 and not a 1st class degree, they will need to show additional evidence of academic attainment (eg a distinction at Masters level, a PhD, excellent A level grades or a peer review publication).
-Applicants for both NHS and self-funded places are required to have approximately a year or more of experience relevant to Clinical Psychology at the time of entry to the programme.
+We would like applicants for both NHS and self-funded places to have approximately a year or more of experience relevant to Clinical Psychology at the time of entry to the programme.
 This could be: (a) direct clinical or clinical research experience (which may be part of masters or doctoral research); (b) as an Assistant Psychologist, Research Assistant, Graduate Mental Health Worker, Support Worker, Psychological Wellbeing Practitioner or any other role that involves significant client contact where the applicant is engaged in activities relevant to clinical psychology.
 Applicants with experience of other social, healthcare or research posts will also be considered.

 Graduates with a first degree in a field other than Psychology must have completed a BPS approved Conversion programme prior to application or completed the BPS exam conferring GBC, and will be expected to meet the same experience requirements as other applicants.
 The Programme does not accredit prior (experiential) learning.